 - Get an outstanding multi-lingual client support

-- Wide Asset Selection including stock trading, commodities, forex trading, cryptocurrencies, bonds, indices and ETFs.
+- Wide Asset Selection including stock trading, commodities, forex trading, bonds, indices and ETFs.

 CAC-40 Trading Main FAQs

 The CAC 40 is a capitalization weighted index of the 40 most significant values among the top 100 market caps on the Euronext Paris exchange.
 It is considered to be an excellent barometer of the French stock market and economy.
 The index includes such household names as L’Oreal and Renault, as well as other French giants such as Airbus and Carrefour.
 The CAC 40 is one of the primary national indices of the cross-border Euronext exchange.